 Happy Frog recommends spending at least 4-5 days in the area.
 Some places simply can’t be rushed.
 Stay in Yangshuo, ask our Spring Highet Hotel for a top floor room.
 I still can’t forget those spectacular views.

 You can skip Guilin, but if you decide to go there anyway (it’s a great base for visiting the Longsheng Rice Terraces) get out of the city center and stay at our Secret Courtyard Resort Hotel.
 Located inside a lovely pedestrian neighborhood it’s surrounded by mountains and lakes, there are no cars and has a couple of great restaurants and coffee houses.

 The best way to enjoy the area is to explore it by yourself.
-Get lost, bike and walk around.
+Get lost, bike and hike in the hills.
 You can easily avoid the masses if you have time and focus on nature.
 I am assuming you don’t own a boat, so taking a boat tour or two is a must.

 If you still didn’t have enough of this surreal scenery take the train to Guangzhou.
 Quite a neo futuristic experience to enjoy the mighty karst mountains from the comfort of a Chinese super fast train.
 And Guangzhou itself is such a pleasant surprise!